vedantsingh1404/TinyImagenetC-Loader/README.md

 ## File Descriptions

 1. dataloader.py contains all the dataloader code.
-2. Usage of this dataloader is given in usage.py.
+2. Sample usage of this dataloader is given in usage.py.
 3. Copy wnids.txt to the dataset folder.

 ### NOTE : This dataloader uses pytorch